 This doesn’t have to mean a large sum of money for marketing and sales activities.
 However, every owner of a small business must commit to product promotion.
-This is a huge topic, involving websites that perform well, social media activity and brand reputations.
+This is a huge topic, involving websites that perform well, social media activity, and brand reputation.

-One nugget that’s important within this vast topic – never underestimate the value of customer loyalty.
+One nugget that’s important within this vast small business finance guide – never underestimate the value of customer loyalty.
 The fact is, it is a great deal cheaper to get existing customers to buy more (or more often) than it is to attract new ones.

 Time and market management

 This also involves keeping an eye on competitors and market trends.
-Your next big opportunity to make money could present itself, or you could get the “heads up” on your next big financial threat.
+Your next big opportunity to make money could present itself, or you could get a heads up on your next big financial threat.

 Sources of finance for small business owners

-Having thoroughly agitated the perils and pressures of financial management, how can owners of small businesses fund their enterprises?
+Having thoroughly explored the perils and pressures of financial management in this guide to small business finance, how can owners of small businesses fund their enterprises?

 Own funds, and business or personal credit cards

-This is an increasingly popular way to launch – and support – a new business.
+This is an increasingly popular way to launch and support a new business.
 In fact, only 36% of smaller businesses now rely on external finance (it was 44% in 2012).
-Around seven in ten owner-managers report that they base their business plans only on existing funds they have access too.
+Around seven in ten owner-managers report that they base their business plans only on existing funds they have access to.

 However, if you have a redundancy payment, nest egg or inheritance to invest in a self-employed venture, with the right advice you can minimise your business lending.